United States home front during World War II: Pacifism

-The major churches showed much less pacifism than in 1914.
 The pacifist churches such as the Quakers and Mennonites were small but maintained their opposition to military service, though many young members, such as Richard Nixon voluntarily joined the military.
 Unlike in 1917–1918, the positions were generally respected by the government, which set up non-combat civilian roles for conscientious objectors.
 The Church of God had a strong pacifist element reaching a high point in the late 1930s.
-This small Fundamentalist Protestant denomination regarded World War II as a just war because America was attacked.
+This small Fundamentalist Protestant denomination in Indiana regarded World War II as a just war because America was attacked.
 Likewise, the Quakers generally regarded World War II as a just war and about 90% served, although there were some conscientious objectors.
 The Mennonites and Brethren continued their pacifism, but the federal government was much less hostile than in the previous war.
 These churches helped their young men to both become conscientious objectors and to provide valuable service to the nation.
 Goshen College set up a training program for unpaid Civilian Public Service jobs.
 Although young women pacifists were not eligible for the draft, they volunteered for unpaid Civilian Public Service jobs to demonstrate their patriotism; many worked in mental hospitals.
 The Jehovah's Witness denomination, however, refused to participate in any forms of service, and thousands of its young men refused to register and went to prison.

-As part of the 1940 Selective Service and Training Act, the Civilian Public Service would be formed for conscientious objectors to do work considered to be of "national importance".
+As part of the 1940 Selective Service and Training Act, the Civilian Public Service was formed for conscientious objectors to do work considered to be of "national importance".
 What type of work varied based on the location of the camps and what was needed.
 Overall, about 43,000 conscientious objectors (COs) refused to take up arms.
 About 6,000 COs went to prison, especially the Jehovah's Witnesses.
 About 12,000 served in Civilian Public Service (CPS)—but never received any veterans benefits.
 About 25,000 or more performed noncombatant jobs in the military, and did receive postwar veterans benefits.

 A rare but notable example of pacifism from within the government came from Jeannette Rankin's opposition to the war.
 Rankin voted against the war particularly because she saw women and peace to be 'inseparable', and even actively encouraged women to do more to prevent the war in America.

 Suspected disloyalty

 Civilian support for the war was widespread, with isolated cases of draft resistance.
-The F.B.I. was already tracking elements that were suspected of loyalty to Germany, Japan, or Italy, and many were arrested in the weeks after the attack on Pearl Harbor.
-7,000 German and Italian aliens (who were not U.S. citizens) were moved back from the West Coast, along with some 100,000 of Japanese descent.
+The Federal Bureau of Investigation was already tracking elements that were suspected of loyalty to Germany, Japan, or Italy, and many were arrested in the weeks after the attack on Pearl Harbor.
+Seven thousand German and Italian aliens (who were not US citizens) were moved back from the West Coast, along with some 100,000 of Japanese descent.
 Some enemy aliens were held without trial during the entire war.
-The U.S. citizens accused of supporting Germany were given public trials, and often were freed.
+The US citizens accused of supporting Germany were given public trials, and often were freed.